egison/egison/README.md

 ## Acknowledgement

-I thank Ryo Tanaka, Takahisa Watanabe, Takuya Kuwahara, Kentaro Honda, and Mayuko Kori for their help to implement the interpreter.
+I thank Ryo Tanaka, Takahisa Watanabe, Takuya Kuwahara, Kentaro Honda, Mayuko Kori, and Momoko Hattori for their help to implement the interpreter.

 ## License